coinbase/coinbase-woocommerce/README.md

 coinbase-woocommerce
 ====================

-Accept Bitcoin on your WooCommerce-powered website.
+Accept Bitcoin on your WooCommerce-powered website with Coinbase.

 ## Installation